 For the more adventurous driver, the unpaved Davison Road travels to Gold Bluffs Beach, a 10-mile stretch of waterfront where 1850s prospectors mined for gold dust in the sand.
 You can camp on the beach, but don’t forget to stake your tent—the wind can be fierce.
 Continue past Gold Bluffs to the end of the road and Fern Canyon trailhead.
 Here you have two options: a one-mile loop through spectacular Fern Canyon, or a longer walk on the Coastal Trail past three mini-waterfalls.

 Are you experiencing déjà vu?
-Steven Spielberg filmed a Jurassic Park II scene within this canyon.
+Steven Spielberg filmed a Jurassic Park II scene in this canyon.
 Every curve and turn leads to another Instagram-it-now (if there were reception) view.
 Far too soon, the trail curves left and ascends out of the canyon, then loops back to the car park.
 More than a few Fern Canyon hikers opt to retrace their steps instead of continuing on the loop—it’s just too hard to leave this special place.

 Leave the shady redwood forests behind on this mellow hike to one of Redwood National Park’s most scenic beaches.
 Enderts Beach is a rock-studded, driftwood-laden shoreline perfect for sunset walks or sunny afternoons with a kite and a book.
 Getting there requires a walk of just under 1 mile on a now-abandoned stretch of the old Coast Highway (it’s downhill going in, uphill on the return).
 About halfway in, you’ll pass rustic Nickel Creek Campground, which offers an overnight option for backpackers.
 A few hundred yards farther, you’ll descend to crescent-shape Enderts Beach, perfect for strolling, sand-castling or just watching the wild waves.
 But the biggest attraction is at low or minus tides which reveal vibrant tide pools on the beach’s south end.
 The pools are rich with sea stars, urchins and giant green anemones.